panosAthDBX/databricks-mcp/README.md

     *   Register the new capabilities in `src/databricks_mcp/server.py`.
     *   Add corresponding unit tests in the `tests/unit/` directory.

 See the [Implementation Plan](docs/implementation-plan.md) for tracking development tasks.
+The implementation based on the initial plan is now complete.